Many people think about moving into a senior living community long before they decide to do it.

 Ask whether transportation is available for residents to go to the grocery store or other activities.
 Some communities have buses for these kinds of outings, which is extremely helpful for people who no longer drive (or choose not to).

 Do you prefer a ranch-style home or a 55+ apartment?
 How many bedrooms would you like?
 Is having an updated kitchen, patio, or lots of natural light important to you?
 Seek out senior living communities with many options so that you can be selective.

 Your Future In A Senior Living Community

-Some senior living communities are considered “continuing care retirement communities,” which means they offer independent living, assisted living, short and long-term nursing care.
-It’s nice to know that this range of services is available, should the need ever arise.
+Some senior living communities are considered “continuing care retirement communities,” which means they also offer independent living, assisted living, short and long-term nursing care.
+Typically, residents of these communities will have priority access to these services if the need ever arises.

 How Will You Stay Active?

 A good senior living community will offer a wide variety of opportunities for staying active mentally and socially.
 Request a copy of the community’s monthly activity calendar to see what’s available.